 A campaign is a job interview.
 Tell us why we should hire you.
 Israeli voters must demand what Americans did not.

-Gary Schiff is a resource consultant connecting Israel and the U.S.
+Gary Schiff is a resource consultant connecting Israel and the United States.

 Jewish News Syndicate